nus-apr/cerberus/README.md

 Cerberus is a program repair framework that provides the interface to multiple state-of-the art program repair tools such as Prophet, Darjeeling, Angelix, F1X etc.
 Encapsulating the difficulties to setup the infrastructure for repair technology, this platform provides the necessary framework to configure a program for repair.
-We have integrated two popular repair
+We have integrated three popular repair
-benchmarks: ManyBugs and VulnLoc.
+benchmarks: ManyBugs, VulnLoc and Defects4J.
 This platform also provides the necessary means for researchers to run experiments more efficiently and effectively.